Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 Zuma Miami

-270 Biscayne Blvd Way, Downtown Miami
+Address: 270 Biscayne Blvd Way, Downtown Miami

 Zuma Miami

-Internationally known Zuma, located at the Epic Hotel on the Miami River, surprises with a unique Japanese izakaya and robata-grill menu and experience.
-Dine on the Bay on Zuma's casual outdoor terrace and choose from over 80 varieties of sake while enjoying the informal dining experience and cuisine known as izakaya, which has become all the rage in London, Hong Kong, Istanbul and Dubai.
+Dine on the bay on Zuma's casual outdoor terrace and choose from over 80 varieties of sake while enjoying the informal dining experience and cuisine known as izakaya, long a favorite way to dine in London, Hong Kong, Istanbul, and Dubai.

 The extensive menu tempts with authentic, though not traditional, Japanese dishes enlivened with quality ingredients, bold, intense flavors, and a simple presentation style in which dishes are shared at the table.
-Under the direction of world-renowned chef Rainier Becker, Zuma Miami is pricey but well worth the unique experience.
-Easy boat-up options make this a top-notch experience.
+Under the direction of world-renowned chef Rainier Becker, Zuma Miami is pricey but well worth the experience.
+Easy boat-up options make this a top-notch choice.

-Lido Bayside Grill at The Standard Hotel & Spa
+Lido Bayside Grill at The Standard Spa

-40 Island Avenue, Venetian Islands, South Beach
+Address: 40 Island Avenue, Venetian Islands, South Beach

-Lido Restaurant & Bayside Grill at The Standard
+Lido Bayside Grill at The Standard Spa

 Baia Beach Club

-1100 West Avenue, at the Mondrian Hotel, South Beach
+Address: 1100 West Avenue, at the Mondrian Hotel, South Beach

 Baia Beach Club

-Set overlooking the water with incredible views the Miami skyline, sunsets and the full expanse of Biscayne Bay, Baia Beach Club offers direct marina access and incredible dining options of the freshest Mediterranean fare on West Avenue in Miami Beach.
-Here, you can dock and dine, reserve a waterfront cabana. daybed or bungalow by the pool, or choose to eat indoors or outside al fresco in an open-air oasis that will transport you to the Mediterranean.
+Set overlooking the water with incredible views of the Miami skyline, sunsets and the full expanse of Biscayne Bay, Baia Beach Club offers direct marina access and incredible dining options of the freshest Mediterranean fare on West Avenue in Miami Beach.
+Here, you can

 Shuckers Waterfront Bar & Grill

-1819 79th St. Causeway, Miami Beach
+Address: 1819 79th St. Causeway, Miami Beach

 Shuckers Waterfront Bar & Grill

-Another local icon, located on the Kennedy Causeway in North Bay Village in Miami Beach, Shuckers has been serving meals for 30 years to hungry guests arriving by land and by sea.
-The restaurant can provide docking for vessels up to 65 feet and they even offer a new Sail Away menu that allows you to place your order by calling ahead and a staff member will deliver it directly to the dock!
+Another icon, located on the Kennedy Causeway in North Bay Village in Miami Beach, Shuckers has been serving meals for 30 years to hungry guests arriving by land and sea.
+The restaurant can provide docking for vessels up to 65 feet and they even offer a new ‘Sail Away’ menu that allows you to place your order by calling ahead and a staff member will deliver it directly to the dock!

 But if your water legs need a rest, you can relax and eat on their spacious terrace with spectacular views of Biscayne Bay.
 Shuckers is known for its array of fresh and reasonably-priced seafood, along with sports bar favorites like grilled chicken wings, and a family-style menu with specials designed for sharing.
+Dockage is $1 per foot and $10 for jet skis.

 Duffy’s Sports Grill

-3969 NE 163rd St, North Miami Beach
+Address: 3969 NE 163rd St, North Miami Beach

 Duffy’s Sports Grill

-With dozens of flat screen TVs on deck, you won't miss any of your favorite sports events.
+With dozens of flat-screen TVs on deck, you won't miss any of your favorite sports events.
 In fact, you can watch them all at the same time, while enjoying a view of the Intracoastal Waterway.
 If you need to cool off before or after your meal, take a dip in the pool, located near the boat dock.

 ARE WE FRIENDS ON SOCIAL MEDIA?

-📣 Connect with us on Instagram, TikTok and Youtube📣
+📣 Connect with us on Instagram, TikTok and YouTube📣

 Contact Us